What grades are offered through Dayton Christian Homeschool?

 What does an Academic Advisor provide?

-- Monthly meetings offer teaching suggestions, accountability, encouragement, prayer, and support academic progress
+- Academic Advisors offer teaching suggestions, accountability, encouragement, prayer, and support academic progress

 - With the input of the primary teaching parent, a progress report will be completed by the Academic Advisor at the end of each semester.